queenakki/queenakki/README.md

 - 👋 Hi, I’m @queenakki
-- 👀 I’m interested in coding
+- 👀 I’m interested in coding(logical)
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning data scince
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on online works
 - 📫 How to reach me ...

 <!---